-Locally, My friend Alex, a mushroom hunting guide and I chat about what mushrooms are popping up or the occasional oddball shroom we can’t find an ID for.
+My friend Alex, a mushroom hunting guide and I chat about what mushrooms are popping up or the occasional oddball shroom we can’t find an ID for.
 Last year she sent me a picture of an interesting mushroom asking if I had an opinion on it.

 From my experience many mushroom hunters have never even heard of them.
 Beefsteak mushrooms, (also known as ox tongue mushrooms or fungus depending on your adjective preference) are a relatively rare polypore, the closest I’d come to eating them was reading about them in David Arora’s Mushrooms Demystified, and Anthony Carluccio’s The Complete Mushroom.

 In a world where 99% of mushroom dishes are made with the same, bland cultivated mushroom cooked with cream or made into stroganoff, the beefsteak holds a place that’s pretty unique.

 I got excited.
 Alex said the mushroom was a little beaten up, but asked if I wanted to take a look at it, which I of course I did.
 She stopped by with a couple mushrooms and a paper bag filled with something wet, and heavy.

 I remember holding the weight in my hands and peaking inside the bag, digesting feelings of excitement and uneasiness.
 What was in the bag resembled something from a murder scene: wet, bloody looking and viscous, it didn’t exactly evoke inspiration.

 Accounts of eating beefsteak mushrooms are not exactly common, but one similar thing I read is that people say they’re sour like sorrel, with a texture like meat.

 The flavor itself isn’t anything remotely close to the powerful oxalic sour of sorrel or rhubarb.
 It does has a tartness, but the flavor to me came off diluted by the large amount of water the mushroom retains.
 In short it was slightly tart, tender, and watery.

 The beefsteak was going to need some help.
 First I started by just putting some salt on it, which was better, then I started a few other experiments.
 They were seared in a hot pan, marinated, roasted in big pieces and sliced, then marinated, brined, dredged and fried, all kinds of stuff.

 A lot of the resources I saw online said that the mushrooms will need long cooking to be tender, I didn't have that problem at all.

 Heirloom Tomato and Beefsteak Mushroom Salad

-- 1/2 lb heirloom tomatoes, or more to taste
+- ½ lb heirloom tomatoes or more to taste

-- Fresh arugula, as needed, about 1 ounce
+- Fresh arugula as needed, about 1 ounce

-- A small handful of toasted croutons, diced 1/2 inch
+- A small handful of toasted croutons diced ½ inch

-- 2 ounces Parmigiano Reggiano cheese, broken into small bite sized pieces
+- 2 ounces Parmigiano Reggiano cheese broken into small bite sized pieces

-- Extra virgin olive oil, to taste
+- Extra virgin olive oil to taste

-- Kosher salt and fresh ground black pepper, to taste
+- Kosher salt and fresh ground black pepper to taste

-- 2 ounces fresh beefsteak mushrooms, pores removed, mushroom flesh wiped and cleaned, and sliced thinly into 1/4 inch pieces
+- 2 ounces fresh beefsteak mushrooms pores removed, mushroom flesh wiped and cleaned, and sliced thinly into ¼ inch pieces

-Using a paring knife, remove the cores from the tomatoes.
+- Using a paring knife, remove the cores from the tomatoes.
 Slice the tomatoes or cut them into wedges, whatever you prefer, or whatever looks best with their particular shapes, then arrange the on plates with the mushrooms and season with salt, pepper and some good olive oil.